-Share economy sites are springing up all over the place.
 With share economy rental opportunities like Airbnb making new headlines as a super-affordable way to rent rooms and houses for vacations and overnight stays, we can see that the new ‘business model of the future’ has finally arrived.
 The style has clear advantages for income, giving you flexibility that you'd never find with a second job.

-Many people say that share economy is the future of commerce.
-It removes the ‘costly middle man’ factor, and helps people rent and share things with each other for fractions of what it would cost to rent or buy that same thing from a commercial company.
+Many people say that the share economy is the future of commerce.
+It removes the ‘costly middle man’ factor, helping people rent and share things with each other for fractions of what it would cost to rent or buy that same thing from a commercial company.

 So I decided to delve a bit deeper, to see if this site actually offers enough value as a side-hustle to make it worth the time.
 Obviously, you need a boat to make use of it… but if you do own your own boat, should you use Sailo.com as a side hustle to generate some extra cash?